paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-050-miscellaneous-command-responsibilities.md

   (B) shall be submitted to the Committees on Armed Services of the Senate and the House of Representatives.

-**(e) Financial Services Defined.—** In this section, the term “financial services” includes the following:
+**(f) Financial Services Defined.—** In this section, the term “financial services” includes the following:

 (1) Life insurance, casualty insurance, and other insurance.